Scholarships for College-Bound and Current Scecina Students

 - Student must be entering his or her senior year at Scecina.

-- Students must provide the documented need for tuition assistance.
+- Students must demonstrate need for tuition assistance.

 Class of 1963 William F. Kuntz “WE CARE” Scholarship